-Meeting documentation, including meeting agendas and meeting minutes are available here.
+Meetings take place every two months, and meeting documentation, including meeting agendas and meeting minutes are available here.

 Dublin Airport hosts approximately six ‘Drop-In-Clinics’ a year at various local community venues.
 The purpose of the clinics is to provide an opportunity for local residents to raise any queries regarding current operations and planned projects at Dublin Airport.
 The clinics are held in different locations within the communities impacted by airport operations.
 Dates and locations are advertised locally in advance of each clinic.